ckmahoney/druidic-synthesis/content/posts/arf.md

 For **melodic** synths, register determines whether the synthesizer will contain overtones, undertones, or a combination of both.

-While register is more often used in the composition context for describing tones, it can also be applied as a general contrib parameter.
-When applied to a contrib it means this register is the lowest possible register that the instrument will perform (therefore, setting the maximum height for the synth).
+While register is more often used in the composition context for describing tones, it can also be applied as a general arf parameter.
+When applied to an arf it means this register is the lowest possible register that the instrument will perform (therefore, setting the maximum height for the synth).

 Naturally, high registers have shorter spectra and low registers are the tallest.